ericproegler/romania-testing/README.md

 For the workshop, we are using a script from the tutorial BlazeMeter provides here: https://www.blazemeter.com/blog/getting-started-jmeter-basic-tutorial

-The working script is here:

-Please download it and place it in the /apache-jmeter-5.4.3/bin/examples/ folder.
+The script files we need are BlazeDemo.jmx and cities.csv, found in this repo.
+Please download them and place it in the /apache-jmeter-5.4.3/bin/examples/ folder.

 BlazeMeter is a public test cloud for running JMeter scripts at scale, across geographies.
 I have used it to successfully load test with hundreds of thousands of concurrent users.
 Learn more at https://www.blazemeter.com/.